matteocoletta/ios_sdk/README.md

 This behaviour can be cumbersome during tests, but is necessary in order to have the sandbox behaviour match production as much as possible.

-You can reset the session data of your app for any device directly from the Adjust Dashboard, provided that you have at least Editor access to the app.
+You can reset the session data of your app for any device directly from the Adjust Dashboard, **provided that you have at least an Editor access to the app**.
 Under Settings > Testing Console you can paste a valid IDFA to both verify the attribution information of a device, and ask our database to "forget" the device and track a new install whenever you reinstall the app.

 ![][testing-console]